-• Regulated Energy.
+- Regulated Energy.
 Includes energy distribution and transmission services (natural gas distribution, natural gas transmission and electric distribution operations).
-All operations in this segment are regulated, as to their rates and services, by the PSC having jurisdiction in each operating territory or by the FERC in the case of Eastern Shore.

-Unregulated Energy.
-Includes energy transmission, energy generation (the operations of our Eight Flags' CHP plant), propane operations, and our mobile compressed natural gas and pipeline solutions subsidiary.
+All operations in this segment are regulated, as to their rates and services, by the PSC having jurisdiction in each operating territory or by the FERC in the case of Eastern Shore. - Unregulated Energy.
+Includes energy transmission, energy generation (the operations of our Eight Flags' CHP plant), propane operations, and mobile compressed natural gas distribution and pipeline solutions operations.
 Also included in this segment are other unregulated energy services, such as energy-related merchandise sales and heating, ventilation and air conditioning, plumbing and electrical services.
 These operations are unregulated as to their rates and services.
-Effective in the third quarter of 2019, PESCO's results, previously reported in the Unregulated Energy segment, are reflected in discontinued operations.
-See Note 4, Acquisitions and Divestitures for additional details regarding the divestiture of PESCO.
+Effective in the third quarter of 2019, the natural gas marketing and related services subsidiary (PESCO), previously reported in the Unregulated Energy segment, was reflected in discontinued operations.
+See Note 4, Acquisitions and Divestitures for additional details of the divestiture of PESCO.

-The remainder of our operations is presented as "Other businesses and eliminations," which consists of unregulated subsidiaries that own real estate leased to Chesapeake Utilities, as well as certain corporate costs not allocated to other operations.
+The remainder of our operations are presented as "Other businesses and eliminations," which consists of unregulated subsidiaries that own real estate leased to Chesapeake Utilities, as well as certain corporate costs not allocated to other operations.